HTTP-RPC/Kilo/README.md

 * `java.util.List`
 * `java.util.Map`

-Nested structures (i.e. list and maps contained within other lists or maps) are supported.
+`Map` implementations must use `String` values for keys.
+Nested structures are supported.

-`Map` implementations must use `String` values for keys. `List` and `Map` types are not required to support random access; iterability is sufficient.
-Iterator-only, or "forward-scrolling", implementations (such as the `ResultSetAdapter` class discussed later) can simply implement the `iterator()` method and throw `UnsupportedOperationException` from collection accessor methods such as `get()` and `size()`.

-### Auto-Closeable Types
-`List` and `Map` types that implement `java.lang.AutoCloseable` will be automatically closed after their values have been written to the output stream.
+`List` and `Map` types are not required to support random access; iterability is sufficient.
+Additionally, `List` and `Map` types that implement `java.lang.AutoCloseable` will be automatically closed after their values have been written to the output stream.
 This allows service implementations to stream response data rather than buffering it in memory before it is written.

-For example, the `ResultSetAdapter` class wraps an instance of `java.sql.ResultSet` and exposes its contents as an auto-closeable list of map values.
-Calling `close()` on the list closes the underlying result set, ensuring that database resources are not leaked.
+For example, the `ResultSetAdapter` class wraps an instance of `java.sql.ResultSet` and exposes its contents as a forward-scrolling, auto-closeable list of map values.
+Closing the list also closes the underlying result set, ensuring that database resources are not leaked. `ResultSetAdapter` is discussed in more detail later.

 ### Request Metadata
-`WebRPCService` provides a set of protected methods that allow an extending class to obtain additional information about a request that is not included in the method arguments:
+`WebService` provides the following protected methods that allow an extending class to obtain additional information about the current request:

 * `getLocale()` - returns the locale associated with the current request
-* `getUserPrincipal()` - returns the user principal associated with the current request
+* `getUserName()` - returns the user name associated with the current request, or `null` if the request was not authenticated
-* `isUserInRole()` - verifies that the user making the current request belongs to a given logical role

-These methods correspond directly to the similarly-named methods defined by the `javax.servlet.http.HttpServletRequest` interface.
-See the servlet specification for more information on their use.

-### Unit Testing
-`WebRPCService` defines the following additional method that is used to provide the service with information about the current request:
+The values returned by these methods are populated via the `initialize()` method, which is called once per request by `RequestDispatcherServlet`:

-    protected void initialize(Locale locale, Principal userPrincipal, Roles roles)
+    protected void initialize(Locale locale, String userName) { ... }

 This method is not meant to be called by application code.
-It is called once per request by `WebRPCServlet`.
-However, it can also be used to facilitate unit testing of RPC services.
-By calling this method, the test framework can simulate a request from an actual web RPC client.
+However, it can be used to facilitate unit testing of service implementations by simulating a request from an actual client.

-The `Roles` interface is provided to allow test code to simulate user roles.
-It is discussed in more detail below.

 ### Examples
-The following code example offers one possible implementation of the hypothetical "math" service discussed earlier:
+The following code demonstrates one possible implementation of the hypothetical "math" service discussed earlier:

-    // Sample implementation of hypothetical math service public class MathService extends WebRPCService {
+    public class MathService extends WebService {
-        // Adds two numbers
+        // Add a + b
         public double add(double a, double b) {
             return a + b;
         }

+        // Add values
-        // Adds a list of double values specified in a list public double addValues(List<Double> values) {
+        public double addValues(List<Double> values) {
-            if (values == null) {
-                throw new IllegalArgumentException();
-            }

             double total = 0;

             for (double value : values) {